FediLoRA: Practical Federated Fine-Tuning of Foundation Models Under Missing-Modality Constraints: FediLoRA

 \subsection{Dimension-wise Reweighting}

 To handle heterogeneous LoRA ranks, HetLoRA ~\cite{emnlp/ChoL0FJ24} zero-pads each client’s LoRA matrices to match the highest rank across all clients (also the same as the global rank).
 However, this zero-padding can significantly dilute the contributions of clients with higher ranks during the averaging step in FedAvg-based aggregation.
+Figure~\ref{fig:model-aggre} illustrates the difference between our aggregation method and that of HetLoRA.
+In the following section, we present the detailed formulation of our aggregation process.

 To mitigate information dilution in the FedAvg setting, we propose a \textit{dimension-wise weighted aggregation} which excludes zero-padded dimensions and reweights non-zero ones proportionally based on the client's rank and data size.